linspector/linspector/README.md

 # *IMPORTANT:*

-**Because people are asking (2023.11.29)...
+**Because people are asking...
 Linspector is actually more some kind of a research project for evaluating stuff, but a lot of the code is used in some private projects.
-I am working on the API definition mostly and there is a lot of code that must be refactored/rewrited ASAP.**
+I am working on the API definition mostly and there is a lot of code that must be refactored/rewrited ASAP.
+(2023.11.29)**

 **Linspector is currently not process safe because of the GIL!
 I am refactoring a lot of stuff at the moment.
 When running the scheduler in thread-mode everything is fine, but I really want to make it possible to run Linspector using the process-mode of APScheduler...**